Industrial Internet of Things (IIoT)

 deep learning

-An advanced form of machine learning that uses neural networks with multiple hidden layers.
-Deep learning algorithms can enable machines to exhibit advanced, human-like behaviors but require significant amounts of data.
+Deep learning: A subset of machine learning that uses multilayer neural networks with multiple hidden layers.
+Deep learning algorithms can enable machines to exhibit advanced, humanlike behaviors but require significant amounts of data.

 dependent variable

-The output data in a regression algorithm that may be impacted by various input variables.
+Represents the output data that may be impacted by various input factors.
 The dependent variable changes in response to the independent variable.

 digital